 THE AA GORGE TRAIL – BEAUTIFUL FOREST WALK IN ENGELBERG

-I loved the mossy tree trunks, the smell of the forest and the beautiful waterfalls and rockpools on this trail.
+I loved the mossy tree trunks, the smell of the forest, and the beautiful waterfalls and rockpools on this trail.
 Watch out for the tree tunnel as well!

-Hike Distance: The total distance of the Aa Gorge Trail is 8.9 kilometers from Engelberg Train Station to Grafenort Train Station.
+• Hike Distance: The total distance of the Aa Gorge Trail is 8.9 kilometers from Engelberg Train Station to Grafenort Train Station.

-Hike Duration: The hike should take about two hours.
+• Hike Duration: The hike should take about two hours.

-Hike Difficulty: Difficulty is very low.
+• Hike Difficulty: Difficulty is very low.
 Suitable for children, families, and dogs.
 It can be a bit slippery but other than that there are no dangers.
 Some parts of the trail are exposed down to the river but the path is wide and relatively flat.

-Hike Incline: The trail has 435 meters of incline if you begin at Grafenort and finish at Engelberg.
+• Hike Incline: The trail has 435 meters of incline if you begin at Grafenort and finish at Engelberg.
 In reverse, you only have 9 meters of incline if you start at Engelberg and it is mostly a downhill walk.

 Want more details and photos?
 View the full blog post here: THE AA GORGE TRAIL – BEAUTIFUL FOREST WALK IN ENGELBERG

-REGION: OTHER
+SWITZERLAND HIKING REGION: OTHER

-Throughout my three months in Switzerland I moved around quite a bit and sometimes only did one hike in a specific region rather than base there for a couple of weeks.
+Throughout my three months in Switzerland, I moved around quite a bit and sometimes only did one hike in a specific region rather than base there for a couple of weeks.
 These hikes in the ‘Other’ section are actually some of the best hikes in Switzerland but they just don’t quite fit into one of the regions above although you can reach many from the regions listed earlier.
-For example I visited Trift Hut from Interlaken but it was a 2-hour transit so I prefer not to suggest that in the Interlaken section of this hiking guide.
+For example, I visited Trift Hut from Interlaken but it was a 2-hour transit so I prefer not to suggest that in the Interlaken section of this hiking guide.
 So don’t be put off by the ‘Other’ tag, some of these are up there with the best hikes in Switzerland like the Trift Hut and Oeschinensee Hike.

 TRIFT HUT AND TRIFT SUSPENSION BRIDGE HIKE

-- 7 hours from Nessental to Trift Hut
+• Hike Duration: 7 hours from Nessental to Trift Hut

-Hike Difficulty: From Nessental all the way to the Trift Suspension Bridge, the path is classified as a red and white hiking trail.
+• Hike Difficulty: From Nessental all the way to the Trift Suspension Bridge, the path is classified as a red-and-white hiking trail.
 This means that it is quite ‘doable’ for most hikers although there is quite a bit of incline.
-The path is a blue and white alpine rating from Trift Bridge to Trift Hut and has ladders, interesting river crossings and a number of exposed areas.
+The path is a blue and white alpine rating from Trift Bridge to Trift Hut and has ladders, interesting river crossings, and a number of exposed areas.
 There are cables and ladders wherever the trail is exposed.

-Hike Incline: Starting point at Nessental Station: 1,356m – Triftbahn Station: 2,663m – Trift Hut: 630m
+• Hike Incline: Starting point at Nessental Station: 1,356m – Triftbahn Station: 2,663m – Trift Hut: 630m

 GASTLOSEN HIKING TRAIL

 A Sunday morning on the Gastlosen hiking trail was a quintessential Swiss experience.
-There was epic, panoramic mountain views, friendly hikers of all ages on the trail, ‘bonjour’ being thrown around every few steps, coffee and cake back at the cabin restaurant and it was all topped off by the owner playing the Fribourg anthem on the Alpine Horn.
+There were epic, panoramic mountain views, friendly hikers of all ages on the trail, ‘bonjour’ being thrown around every few steps, coffee and cake back at the cabin restaurant and it was all topped off by the owner playing the Fribourg anthem on the Alpine Horn.
 It was a morning not to be forgotten.

-Hike Distance: From the parking lot to the summit and return the hike is almost 10 kilometers exactly.
+• Hike Distance: From the parking lot to the summit and return the hike is almost 10 kilometers exactly.

-Hike Duration: 2.5 to 3 hours of moving time.
+• Hike Duration: 2.5 to 3 hours of moving time.

-Hike Incline: Total elevation throughout the hike 800m total incline on the out and back loop.
+• Hike Incline: Total elevation throughout the hike 800m total incline on the out and back loop.

 Want more details and photos?
 View the full blog post here: GASTLOSEN HIKING TRAIL: THE DOLOMITES OF SWITZERLAND